Painful intelligence: What AI can tell us about human suffering: Epilogue

 \chapter{Epilogue}

 There is a wide consensus that trying to build an AI teaches us a lot about what human intelligence is about: an AI works as a model of the human mind.
-I think it is the same for suffering.
+I think this also applies to suffering.
 For sure, a model is not the same as the real thing; some things are always missing.
 You cannot actually drive to work with a computational model of a car; mathematical equations of physical forces and chemical reactions written on a piece of paper do not actually make your car accelerate.
 Yet, it is such models that enable the construction of cars and even rockets that fly to the moon.

 A good model can tell us a great deal about the real thing, and thus help science understand how a complex system works.
 A model can also enable us to predict what the system does in the future, for example, by providing a weather forecast.
 But from the viewpoint of this book, what really matters is if the model is predictive in the following narrow sense: Does it enable us to predict what results \textit{interventions} have on the system?
 That is, does it help us in changing the system in some way we find preferable?
 This book proposes that computational models of human suffering can tell us what kind of processes are \textit{necessary} for suffering.
 The AI models in this book explicitly showed us some of the conditions, causes, and processes that have to be operating in order that suffering arises.
 That means we can develop methods that will \textit{reduce} suffering: We simply need to remove the necessary conditions, or, at least, make them weaker.
 This is why I think the models in this book are useful, and the later chapters of this book were, in fact, all about methods to reduce suffering.